Skip to main content

 • Visceral Adipose Tissue (VAT) ∞ This fat is stored deep within the abdominal cavity, surrounding vital organs like the liver, pancreas, and intestines.
 High levels of VAT are strongly associated with a range of health concerns, including insulin resistance, systemic inflammation, and cardiovascular issues.
 This is because visceral fat is more metabolically active and releases a greater amount of inflammatory signals directly into the portal circulation of the liver.

 A key aspect of the influence of GHRH peptides is their profound effect on visceral adipose tissue.
 Clinical research has consistently shown that the GH pulses stimulated by these peptides preferentially target the breakdown of this deep, metabolically disruptive fat.
-This targeted action is a significant component of their therapeutic value, as reducing VAT is a primary goal for improving overall and long-term well-being.
+This targeted action is a significant component of their therapeutic value, as reducing VAT is a primary goal for improving overall metabolic health and long-term well-being.

 Intermediate